MrDiscordAnimation/disforwarder/README.md

 So what does it do?
 Well it's does the same thing like every other Discord Webhook.
 Sending Messages!

-This disforwarder is limited to only sending messages, changing the avatar of the embed and nickname, so basically it can't send embeds or send attachments.
+This disforwarder is limited to only sending messages, changing the avatar of the webhook and nickname, so basically it can't send embeds or send attachments.

 ### Creating a DisForwarder Webhook